ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

 Select load driver and choose `ok` be sure to select `Red Hat VirtIO SCSI controller (E:\amd64\w10\viostor.inf)` as your driver and click next Your disk will now appear, and you can continue installation like normal

+To set up your audio:
+Download realtek ac97 audio driver from this repo